having-fun-serverless/web-adapter-example/README.md

 * Make sure you a key pair for the bastion station.
 * The Lambda URL has no authentication on purpose, the authentication is being handled by NestJS.

 ### Testing
 * Access the Lambda URL end point and append `/api`, for example `https://****.lambda-url.us-east-1.on.aws/api`.
 * Authorize using `admin` as user and password, and make a call.

+## Landmarks
+* Defining the extension to be part of your docker file -
+* NestJS application runs on port 8080 -
+* Authentication handled by NestJS -
+* Initial DB migration -
+* **Anti Pattern** Embedding the credentials as part of UserData, this solution is quick and dirty use SecretsManager -

+### Monitoring
+Monitoring is done by using [Lumigo](https://platform.lumigo.io/auth/signup)

 ## Contributing